mandisimakwakwa/RockPythSiteScrapper/README.md

 ## Description
 The RockPythSiteScrapper project is a project that scrapes data from south african job sites.
-The data that is scrapped from these sites is then pushed to a data file.
+The data that is scrapped from these sites is then pushed to a csv data file.

 Supported site links :
 1. https://jobs.gauteng.gov.za/